swiftcoder-site/swiftcoder-site.github.io/articles/design-patterns/creational-patterns/singleton.md

 # Singleton

-Singleton is a design pattern that gives a way to get the global access to an instance of a class, and make sure there is only one of the instace of it.
+Singleton is a design pattern that gives a way to get the global access to an instance of a class and make sure there is only one instace of it.

 Steps to achieve this behaviour: